-Stories of symbiogenisis where future robotic augmentations will allow us to communicate clearly with insects, animals and plants.
-In this future humans are also forming loving relationships with robots and they are increasingly replacing humans in the work-pool.
-Robotic buttons are now able to dispense pharmaceuticals with new nano sniffer air jets and robots oversee all human productivity, by watching us statistically while at the same time they are dependent on us as they are powered by human waste streams.
-These works were commissioned by the National Center of Arts for the Machinic Error exhibition, curated by Gabriela Romero Mexico City, 2015.
+Robotic buttons can now dispense pharmaceuticals with new nano sniffer air jets, and robots oversee all human productivity by watching us statistically.
+At the same time, they are dependent on us as they are powered by human waste streams.
+These works were commissioned by the National Center for Arts for the Machinic Error exhibition, curated by Gabriela Romero in Mexico City in 2015.

-In future the robots this have developed the capability to sense our pheromonal chemical signals and read our secret desires, to use these to to manipulate us.
-Slowly they assume greater and greater roles in human and robotic coevolution by taking the lead in how they are evolving.
+In the future, robots have developed the capability to sense our pheromonal chemical signals and read our secret desires, to use these to manipulate us.
+Slowly they assume remarkable and more significant roles in human and robotic coevolution by taking the lead in how they are evolving.

-In the scene above the fem bot is at a business to interview for the artificial intelligence specialist WHO gave rise to her.
-She has the capability to use her pheromones to manipulate him as he walks by her leaving for his lunch.
+In the scene above, the fembot is at a business to interview for the artificial intelligence specialist WHO gave rise to her.
+She can use her pheromones to manipulate him as he walks by her, leaving for his lunch.

 Above in the animation is an arthropod nano-glove.
-As part of the animation the main protagonist is massaging the head of his pet cricket Minerva.
-These gloves can reach into nano-spaces with fingers grown on fingers to reach to the sub-molecular.
+As part of the animation, the main protagonist massages the head of his pet cricket Minerva.
+These gloves can reach into nano-spaces with fingers grown on fingers to reach the sub-molecular.
 Hans Morovic discusses nano gloves in his writings.

-Below is image of the 3D animation discussing the difficulty the protagonist is having with the notion that his daughter was born in a robotic incubator.
+Below is an image of the 3D animation discussing the protagonist’s difficulty with the notion that his daughter was born in a robotic incubator.

 Maker Faire, Ottawa, Canada, Premiere of the 3-Story Robot in Happy Machine, invited Remco Volmer.

 Concept, animation, script, editing design, and production: Ken Rinaldo